nokout/_archive.nokout.github.io/resume.md

 ## Working Experience / Key Positions

+### 2018 | Technical Lead and Assistant Director - Dept. Human Services
+Upon returning to the Department of Human Services I was asked to assist with the development of a departmental Datamart utilizing a new Cloudera installation.
+As part of this I assisting with desigining and implementing a development pattern.
+This involved developing data pipelines working with Sqoop, Python, HIVE and Impala and developing some scala User Defined Functions (UDFs).

+This has also required a strong focus on developing appropriate metadata to support discovering and understanding data within the datamart.
+As part of this I developed a process to work with the Cloudera Navigator product and its ReST API.

+As part of this development I also successfully advocated for implementing the SCRUM methodology and moving to Gitlab for managing our source code.
+This has provided improved focus on customer needs, progress visibility, automation and deployment flexibility

+### 2017 to 2018 | Tech Lead - GoSource
+I spent an exciting 6 months working with GoSource as a technical lead.
+During this time I learned a huge amount about developing applications using modern cloud platforms and service based architectures.

+The primary platform used was Amazon Web Services (AWS) platforms including Lambda, DynamoDB, RDS, EC2, S3 and SMS automated through Github and Jenkins.
+Using these services I led the development of scalable API driven applications.
+These applications were written in both Python and Node.
+Through this I have developed an good understanding of these tools and how they fit into the AWS landscape.

+Another important aspect of my time here was supporting the GoSource management and development methodology.
+GoSource is an enthusiastic supporter of open source, agile methodologies and automation.
+I have always been supportive of these concepts but being part of applying it as a core organisation priority has given me a much better understanding of how to practically apply these concepts.

-### 2014 to Current | Analyst/Programmer and Assistant Director Dept. Human Services
+### 2014 to Current | Analyst/Programmer and Assistant Director - Dept. Human Services

-I currently have a dual role supporting both the executive leadership of the department with broad analysis of any technical subjects aswell as analysis / programming to provide specific geospatial solutions to management intelligence needs and application capabilities.
+During this time I had a dual role supporting both the executive leadership of the department with broad analysis of any technical subjects aswell as analysis / programming to provide specific geospatial solutions to management intelligence needs and application capabilities.

 As part of my geospatial duties I have developed ongoing solutions to common geospatial needs for the department in addition to completing geospatial analysis tasks as required.
 I have also continued with previous work in the development new ways to approach the team’s duties and how the team might be better able to deliver services.